 Battery life, to my surprise, isn’t an issue.
-The new Kindle has an even longer-lasting battery than the old model.
+The new e-reader has an even longer-lasting battery than the old model.
 I have used this device for two weeks now and still haven’t recharged it yet.

 Of course, this is relative to how much you read (sorry…turn pages).
 The only problem I noticed with it is that you can’t manually change the battery once it’s depleted.
 You actually have to send it back to Amazon for replacement.

 After going over the major websites online which deal with electronics, such as Cnet, Gizmodo, and PC Pro, I found out that we basically share the same opinions.
 Cnet, for example, criticized the Kindle 2 for its lack of file compatibility, the fact that the device doesn’t have Wi-Fi technology, and the lack of an external memory slot.